maestun/alis/README.md

 - NOT WORKING           main script is not executed at all.
 - NOT PLAYABLE          game is executed but crashes or freezes shortly after execution.
-- P/PLAYABLE            partialy playable, but game breaking bugs are to be expected.
+- PARTIALLY PLAYABLE    buggy, game breaking bugs are to be expected.
 - PLAYABLE              playable and at least partially tested with no major bugs found.
 - COMPLETE              fully playable and tested.